TormodLandet/Ocellaris/documentation/programmers_guide/guidelines.rst

 Prefixing the branch name with your own name helps others know who is the main responsible for each branch, which can be useful if more people want to contribute to the Ocellaris development.

-You will get write access to the Ocellaris repositories if you ask nicely and have contributed a couple of pull requests.
-You will not be given access to merge to the master branch at once, though.

 Code style